rygwdn/obsidian-mcp-plugin/SUBMISSION_CHECKLIST.md

    }
    ```

-3. Create a pull request with title: "Add plugin: MCP API for Obsidian"
+3. Create a pull request with title: "Add plugin: MCP Server"
 4. Complete all items in the PR template checklist:
    - [ ] The GitHub repository name matches the plugin ID
    - [ ] The plugin meets all Obsidian developer policies